adkelley/javascript-to-purescript/tut01/README.md

 main = do
   log "Create Linear Data Flow with Container Style Types (Box)."

-  log "Bundled parenthesis approach, all in one expression is suboptimal." log $ nextCharForNumberString' "     64   "
+  log "Bundled parenthesis approach.
+All in one expression is suboptimal." log $ nextCharForNumberString' "     64   "

-  log "Let's borrow a trick from our friend array by putting string into a Box." log $ nextCharForNumberString "     64   "
+  log "Let's borrow a trick from our friend array by putting the string into a Box." log $ nextCharForNumberString "     64   "
 ```
 You can safely ignore main's type declaration for now.
 But it tells the compiler and anyone who is reading the program that `main` will generate a side effect, namely logging to the console.
 The rest should be self-explanatory, except the special syntax called `do` notation.
 In simple terms (for now), `do` allows us to write our log statements as we would in an imperative program - one after the other.
 It's much more than that, especially when we encounter expressions that bind elements together or give names to expressions using the `let` keyword.
 But this explanation will suffice for now.